brendonakay/brendonakay-hakyll/posts/drafts/2025-03-12-codecompanion.nvim.markdown

 Unless you are lucky or extremely intentional in avoiding it, you have probably experienced the LLM hype in one form or another.
-For most software engineers, this has come in the form of coding assistance.
-Some folks will just use the basic chat web interface, like chatgpt.com.
+For most software engineers, this has come in the form of coding assistants.
+Some folks will just use the basic chat web interface.
 Others are beginning to use fully integrated IDEs like Cursor.

 Cursor's product provides features that take chatting with the LLM a step furthor.
 For example, while chatting with the LLM you can have it diff your